elijivp/bsdraw/README.md

 #### ORIENTATION

-Available orientation for any type of draw
+Orientation for any type of draw can be set via setOrientation() method

 ![extra_orients.png](/demoimages/extra_orients.png)

-... can be set with setOrientation() method

 #### PALETTES

-Available palettes for any type of draw
+Palettes for any type of draw can be set via setDataPalette() method

 ![extra_palettes.png](/demoimages/extra_palettes.png)

-... can be set with setDataPalette() method

 Simple palettes are collected in one array _ppalettes_std[]_ i.e. paletteBkWh (black-white), paletteRdWh, paletteBkBlWh, etc; full list of simple palettes available in "bspalettes_std.h"